-If you use a university or departmentally managed computer, such as a MiWorkspace computer, then your security settings are likely managed for you.
+If you use a personally-owned computer for U-M work, or you manage a university-owned computer, then you are responsible for properly securing it in accordance with university policy (see below).
+If you use a university or departmentally managed computer, such as a MiWorkspace computer or Michigan Medicine CoreImage computer, then your security settings are managed for you.

 General Best Practices

 - Back up your data.
 Hard drives wear out.
 Devices can be lost or stolen.
-The university offers several file storage options you can use.
+The university offers several file storage options (both free and fee-based) that you can use.
 Check the Sensitive Data Guide to see which services are appropriate for certain types of sensitive institutional data.
+U-M data must be backed up to a U-M device or service.

 - Choose web browser security settings that protect your privacy and enhance security.